sstawiarski/asset-management-dashboard/README.md

 ### Motivation
 This project was developed in collaboration with [Evolution Engineering & Energy Technologies](https://evolutioneng.com) as a central dashboard for the management and tracking of company assets and shipments.
 The goal was to build a custom application that would help to replace and amalgamate the fragmented, 3rd party management solutions currently in use.
 Prior to this application, the company did not have a reliable way to track and maintain history, status, rental assignment, or ownership (among other details) of these products.
 ### Features
+- **Central dashboard** with global search
+- Listing, filtering, and creation of assets and shipments
+- **Map views** for asset locations and shipment routes
+- Support for **file attachments** to shipments
+- Error-checking and **schema validation** of assemblies
+- "Shopping cart"-style tools for **creating and managing assemblies and shipments**

 ### Build status
 [![Build Status](https://travis-ci.com/sstawiarski/SER-401-Project-24.svg?token=yWvjuE637yC3W4EstXCj&branch=main)](https://travis-ci.com/sstawiarski/SER-401-Project-24)